robertnurnberg/cdblib/Readme.md

 ### `cdbwalk`

-A command line program to walk within the tree of cdb, starting from the (opening) lines given in a PGN file, possibly extending each explored line within cdb by one ply.
+A command line program to walk within the tree of cdb, starting either from a list of FENs or from the (opening) lines given in a PGN file, possibly extending each explored line within cdb by one ply.

 ```
 usage: cdbwalk.py [-h] [-v] [--moveTemp MOVETEMP] [--backtrack BACKTRACK] [--depthLimit DEPTHLIMIT] [--forever] filename

-A script that walks within the chessdb.cn tree, starting from lines in a pgn file.
+A script that walks within the chessdb.cn tree, starting from FENs or lines in a PGN file.
 Based on the given parameters, the script selects a move in each node, walking towards the leafs.
 Once an unknown position is reached, it is queued for analysis and the walk terminates.

 positional arguments:
-  filename              pgn file
+  filename              PGN file if suffix is .pgn, o/w a text file with FENs

 options:
   -h, --help            show this help message and exit